SebiderSushi/android-media-rw-remounter/README.md

 ### How to use it
 - Install
 - Launch once
+- Grant permanent root access
-- Insert or remount some storage.
-Grant permanent root acces once prompted.
+- Insert or remount some storage
 - Profit!

 Notes:
 The app must be launched at least once or else the system won't ever run it.
-This is a security mechanism of the Android platform to protect users from apps they never launched and maybe never wanted to use or install.
+This is a security mechanism of the Android platform to protect users from apps they've never launched and maybe never wanted to use or install.
 This restriction can be removed by installing the app as a privileged app, i.e. by writing the apk file to `/system/priv-app`.
 Upon the first mount with this app installed, i.e. when you actively need to grant root access, it is possible that the app will do nothing.
 This is because the app will currently be terminated if it has to wait more than a few seconds for root access.
 Once root access has already been granted and the app is immediately given root access every time it needs it, everything should work as expected.